-Smithsonian Institution, the United States national museum.
+The Smithsonian Institution is a national museum in the United States.
 The Smithsonian occupies a number of buildings on the Mall and in other parts of Washington, D.C.
 It also has centers elsewhere.

 The Smithsonian conducts scientific research and explorations; has museum, zoological, and art gallery exhibits; and publishes papers and reports of its activities.
 Through numerous programs, it encourages the use of its resources by schools of all levels.
 It provides assistance to museums throughout the nation and the world.